How to Send Data Arrays with Automation 360

 Where:

-Code | Description |
+Code Description

-<!--{% set columns = n %}--> | Setting the n columns |
+<!--{% set columns = n %}--> Setting the n columns.

 <! --{% for item in products%}-->

-<!--{% endfor %}--> Iterate through |
+<!--{% endfor %}-->

-Looping through all products from the products array |
+Looping through all products from the products array.

 <!--{% if loop.first or loop.index0 is divisible by(columns ) %}-->

-<!--{% endif %}--> |
+<!--{% endif %}-->

-Checking the number of array elements for a multiplicity of n |
+Checking the number of array elements for a multiplicity of n.

 <!--{% if loop.last or loop.index is divisible by(columns) %}-->

-<!--{% endif %}--> |
+<!--{% endif %}-->

-If you are creating a template using our drag and drop builder, you need to add the "Text" element and click <> in the element editing panel to open the source code.
+If you're creating a template using the drag-and-drop builder, add the Text element, and click <> in its editing panel to open the source code.

-Insert a data array with table styles.
+Insert array data with table styles.

-To see what your template looks like, create an automated campaign using this template in the "Email" element, start the flow, and send an event with your email address and other data.
+To see what your template looks like, create an automated campaign using this template in the Email element, start the flow, and send an event with your email address and other data.